 Wales Flag (Dragon)

 For nearly 150 years Flagmakers have been leading the UK’s industry in hand-sewn national flags.
-Since then we have been producing the Welsh Flag (also known as the Welsh Dragon Flag).
+Since then, we have been producing the Welsh Flag (also known as the Welsh Dragon Flag).

 Not always known as the Welsh Flag, it was first used in the Battle of Bosworth Field in 1485, however it became the official Welsh flag in 1959.
 All of our flags are manufactured at our Chesham-based flag factory, and are created to the highest quality in today’s flagmaking industry.

-The Welsh Flag is manufactured from 155gsm woven cloth, stitched together using a double-sewn hem to create the design of the dragon.
+Our wales Flag is manufactured from 155gsm woven cloth, stitched together using a double-sewn hem to create the design of the dragon.
 This hand-sewn material produces a very high-quality look and feel, ideal for even the most prestigious of locations.
 Each flag we produce includes a headband, rope, and toggle, allowing you to fly the flag from any standard flagpole.

 We feel great pride in every flag we produce, knowing they are amongst the finest quality produced in the UK.
 The flags are produced to the Flag Institute’s standard of 2:1 ratio, keeping conformity in size to each national flags.